 When your fork enters the salad bowl to retrieve a bite, you don’t know which of the various ingredients will be on your fork when it is removed.
 It may be just lettuce, or it could be lettuce and any of the other tasty additions to the salad.
 It would be very difficult to retrieve only bacon bits or only cheese while eating that salad.
 The entire point of a mixed salad is to get a variety of tastes with each bite.

 When an individual with dementia is in the later stages of their disease, they may experience “word salad.”
 All the words in their vocabulary are tossed together.
 They try to retrieve a specific word, but they come up with everything except the word they want.
+I’m sure professionals from places similar to Banfields are all too familiar with support people with this kind of issue.
 Thinking back to our tossed salad, they may have wanted bacon bits, but they retrieved cucumbers!

 Think about how easy it is for you to verbalize your thoughts.
 Now imagine that every sentence you constructed was missing two or three or four very important words.
 Just saying, “I want to go shopping to buy groceries” might come out as “I want to… you know go…because I need…oh I can’t remember, but I need….maybe we can go.”
 There is much confusion and frustration for the individual, and you, the caregiver, have no clue what they wanted.
 It is at this point that you must be patient.
 I will admit it is difficult to be patient, but you have to be.
 Your loved one is dealing with enough anxiety, and they don’t need your anxiety added to theirs.
 A good response would be, “I agree.
 We need to go.
 As soon as I can work out the details, we will go.
 Where would you like to go?
 Grocery shopping, maybe?”